Posts: 364480 Topics: 14645 LOGIN

 its only when you fail to let that person know that you feel that way that it becomes messing about

-I think sometimes when the initial ‘exploratory’ part of a relationship gets to the stage where sex is part of it, and THEN someone backs out, one person might feel as if they have been used, or that the other person has misrepresented their intentions (i.e. messed about).
+I think sometimes when the initial ‘exploratory’ part of a relationship gets to the stage where love is part of it, and THEN someone backs out, one person might feel as if they have been used, or that the other person has misrepresented their intentions (i.e. messed about).

 18.02.2008, 18:50 quote